The Best of 2017

 Favorite Blog Posts Read

-- Turning on, Booting up, and Jacking into Neuromancer - A third from the Digital Antiquarian.
-Interesting coverage of what happened to the Neuromancer film rights and the creation of the Neuromancer video game.
+- Turning on, Booting up, and Jacking into Neuromancer (2016) - The insane story of the failed film and eventual video game spawned off of the Neuromancer (1984) novel.

 Articles I’ve Written for Other Publications

-I’ve continued to write for a few different outlets, and still find it a lot of fun.
-Here is the total list for 2016.
+I’ve continued to write for a few different places outside of my own site.
+Here is a complete list for 2017:

 Favorite Technical Books Read